Jonathan Bamba

-Jonathan Zino Bamba (born 26 March 1996) is a professional footballer who plays as a left winger for Ligue 1 club Lille.
-Born in France, Bamba represented the country at various youth international levels, before switching his allegiance to Ivory Coast at senior level.
+Jonathan Fousseni Bamba (born 26 March 1996) is a professional footballer who plays as a left winger or attacking midfielder for Major League Soccer club Chicago Fire.
+Born in France, he plays for the Ivory Coast national team.

 Club career

-Saint Étienne
+Saint-Étienne

-Bamba is a graduate of the Saint Étienne youth academy, which he joined in 2011.
+Jonathan Fousseni Bamba is a graduate of Saint-Étienne youth academy, which he joined in 2011.

 Bamba made his Ligue 1 debut on 25 January 2015 against Paris Saint-Germain replacing Yohan Mollo after 82 minutes in a 0–1 home defeat.
 During the summer of 2015 he scored against Ajax Amsterdam in a pre-season friendly.
 On 20 September 2015, he started in the Ligue 1 match against Nantes and scored in the 26th minute to register his first competitive goal for Saint-Étienne's first team in a 2–0 home win.

 On 18 January 2016, Bamba joined Ligue 2 club Paris FC on loan until the end of the 2015-16 season, with Paris FC not given an option to buy him when the loan expired.
 Bamba was loaned to Belgian First Division A club Sint-Truiden in the summer of 2016.
 However Sint-Truiden sent him back early to Saint-Etienne during the winter break of the 2016–17 season.
 On 4 January 2017, Bamba was loaned to Ligue 1 club Angers until the end of the 2016-17 season.

 On 24 September 2017, Bamba scored Saint-Étienne's second equalizing goal from the penalty spot in a 2–2 Ligue 1 home draw against Rennes to register his fourth Ligue 1 goal (three of which were penalties) of the 2017–18 season.